jimyungkoh/done-list-generator/README.md

 1. Fork the repo and create a feature branch.
 2. Implement changes with tests if applicable.
-3. Run `npm run build` and verify `npx donelist --dry-run` works in a real repo.
+3. Run `pnpm build` and verify `npx donelist --dry-run` works in a real repo.
 4. Open a PR describing the motivation and approach.

 ## License